 Oct 01, 2018

 Along a similar philosophy as Joseph Beuys who argued that everyone is an artist, in some form or another, I believe that everyone is a maker.
-However, to be creative and critical requires embracing or actively questioning your work as it pertains to intention/choice; empowerment/permission; iteration/uncertainty/experimentation.
+However, to be creative and critical requires embracing or actively questioning your chosen expressive language as it pertains to intention/choice; empowerment/permission; iteration/uncertainty/experimentation.

 I comment on Hirst's five lessons below: